Skip to Content

 Piece of cake

-• Meaning: Very easy
+• Meaning: Something very easy to do.

 Put all of one’s eggs in one basket